 Apollo is known famously for education and knowledge.
 He protected young children and boys.
-He took care of their upbringing, education, and led them through their youth.
+He took care of their upbringing and education and led them through their youth.
 This is another reason why people liked him.
 Along with the Muses, Apollo oversaw education.
-It is said that young boys used to cut their long hair and devote themselves to the god as a token of honor and love for him taking care of their education.
+It is said that young boys used to cut their long hair and devote themselves to god as a token of honor and love for him taking care of their education.

 Titles for Apollo

 Being the god of the sun, Apollo was also known to the Romans as Phoebus, named after his grandmother.
 And because he was also a prophet, he was often known as Loxias.
 But he gets the title of “Leader of Muses” from music.
 He shares the same name in both Greek and Roman mythology.

 Everything about him seems perfect and impressive but just like other gods of Greek mythology, he too caused drama and mistakes, got punished by his own father, and was also guilty of killing people.
 He had multiple love affairs, mostly left with no good end, and also had children with goddesses, nymphs, and princesses.

 Apollo was loved by all Greeks, as he was known for his beauty, grace, and athletic body with no beard and prominent build.
 He wore a laurel crown on his head, held silver bows, and carried a golden sword.
 His bow arrow depicted his bravery, and his kithara — a lyre of sorts — portrayed his musical virtuosity.